FAQ

 Where do you source your bones and specimens?

 This is probably my number one question I receive and with good reason.
 As a fellow lover of nature and animals I take what I do very seriously.
-I collect and process most of my materials myself.
-All of my products come from different sources including but not limited to: roadkill, lost pets, losses from veterinarians, natural death, farm losses, meat industry byproduct, etc. Each item I use would have otherwise been wasted, nothing is ever harmed for the purpose of my artwork.
-I do not support trapping or sport hunting and a percentage of my profits got to help a our private animal rescue Jonesy's Friend.
+I collect and process most of the bone materials myself.
+All of my specimens come from different sources including but not limited to: roadkill, lost pets, losses from veterinarians, natural death, farm losses, meat industry byproduct, biologically culled invasive species, pet stores, food waste, etc. Each item I use would have otherwise been wasted, nothing is ever harmed for the purpose of my artwork.
+I do not support trapping or sport hunting.

 Are they real?

 Another really common question.
-Yes, all of the specimens I sell are real with the exception of the 3D printed replicas (More on this in the next question).
+Yes, all of the specimens I sell are real with the exception of the art and skeleton replicas (More on this in the next question).
 All of my sculptures/assemblages are a product of my imagination but are comprised of real bones, skulls, teeth, feathers, scales, claws, shells, etc unless otherwise stated.
 Coming by supplies ethically is a real challenge, time consuming, and probably the most difficult task when working within this medium.

 Do you accept custom orders?